International Orientation Programme

 Our programme is organised to help you make new friends and meet other students, to welcome you to the University and to help you settle into your new surroundings and life in Northampton and UK.
 There is an extensive range of social activities, presentations, workshops and tours taking place and we encourage you to take advantage of everything that is offered.

-The International Orientation Programme will start from Monday 14 September – Friday 18 September.
-For this September, the International Orientation Programme has been made available online, so you can join the sessions whether you are in the UK or your home country.
+The International Orientation Programme for Undergraduate students will be on Thursday 7 – Friday 8 January, and for Postgraduate students on Thursday 21 – Friday 22 January.
+The International Orientation Programme has been made available online, so you can join the sessions whether you are in the UK or your home country.
 All you need is a computer, tablet or mobile to access it.
 The programme offers a range of live sessions, pre-recorded videos and information for you to read.

 The International Orientation Programme is a great opportunity for you to engage with other international and EU students.
 We recommend that you take the time to read the information, watch the videos and book in for our live sessions.
-All live sessions will take place from the 14 September.
 We can’t wait to meet you soon!

 Please click the button below to access the timetable for our live virtual sessions taking place.
 We highly recommend that you attend as much as possible.
 In addition to the live sessions, please make sure you read the information below and watch the pre-recorded introductory videos from teams across the university.